What came first, the chicken or the egg?

 5 – Singing from the same hymn sheet

-6 – It prevents endless revisions
+6 – No more endless revisions

 7 – It shows if the design is working or not

-8 – Content is never finished
+8 – Content creation is never done